 MTCs shall deliver Marijuana or Marijuana Products only to the primary residence and be prohibited from delivering Marijuana or Marijuana Products to college or university- designated dormitories or housing, federally-subsidized housing, shelters or residential programs.
 An Institutional Caregiver shall only receive delivery at their Caregiving Institution.

-Orders for home delivery shall be received by the MTC and completed after confirmation of the Registered Qualifying Patient's or Personal Caregiver's Residence.
+Orders for Patient delivery shall be received by the MTC and completed after confirmation of the Registered Qualifying Patient's or Personal Caregiver's Residence.

 MTCs shall only deliver one Individual Order, per Qualifying Patient or Caregiver, during each delivery.